markets/invisible_captcha/README.md

 - should be left empty by the real users
 - will most likely be filled by spam bots

-It also comes with a time-sensitive :hourglass: form submission.
+It also comes with:
+- a time-sensitive :hourglass: form submission
+- an IP based :mag: spinner validation

 ## Installation